 For local authorities, it presents an opportunity to work constructively with businesses to improve compliance across local authority boundaries, and permits targeting of resources to areas of greatest risk, both locally and nationally.

 The business, trade association or similar body can decide what level of support is required, and the resourcing of partnerships is a matter for parties concerned.
 A primary authority can recover its costs.

 4.1 Our Aims

-Public Safety and Regulation make a fundamental contribution to the maintenance and improvement of public health, quality of life, and wellbeing.
+Public Safety, Regulation and Development makes a fundamental contribution to the maintenance and improvement of public health, quality of life, and wellbeing.
 Our aims are to:-

 - Protect the public, businesses and the environment from harm

 - Support the local economy to grow, prosper and create jobs

 We determine our activities by assessing the needs of local people and our business community, and considering the risks that require addressing.
 We do this through our community engagement processes as Let's Talk Newcastle and through using data and other information available to us and our partners.
 In this way we ensure our resources are targeted appropriately, in the light of these local needs and of national priorities.